Tuesday, December 25, 2012

 You can go anywhere on the map your current mode of transportation can take you to.
 You are limited only by your mode of transport (from feet to starship in some settings) and the time it takes to get where you're going.

 Some of the locations on the map, unbeknownst to the players and their PCs, will unlock a major plot or subplot.
 New stories that happen on the fly lay in waiting in every location that isn't already harboring a plot point.
-All plots are either general and design to be detailed as we progress in the campaign or they unlock a pre-planned adventure (for example: On Aerth there is a place called 'The Borderlands'.
+All plots are either general and designed to be detailed as we progress in the campaign or they unlock a pre-planned adventure (for example: On Aerth there is a place called 'The Borderlands'.
 A Keep is located at the Northern Edge of the region.
 The Borderlands extend to the South and Southwest.
 Stop off at the Keep and you've stopped at 'The Keep on the Borderlands' and unlocked the potential of running through Module B2).
+The key here is, you don't have to stop there and even if you do you don't have to go on an adventure there.
+Your PCs could just be passing through on their way to wherever it is they want to go.

 As the players and their PCs display interest in various elements of the campaign, the game's story (or stories actually) change, contract and expand, allowing the parts that excite the group to gain importance over ones that just don't tickle our collective fancy.